Ciao-Project/ciao-project.github.io/ciao/arch/architecture.md

 from different namespaces by both the Cloud Integrated Advanced Orchestrator and docker.
 The ciao network driver maintains a database so that it can translate identifiers from one namespace to another.

+## Storage

+The Cloud Integrated Advanced Orchestrater supports two forms of storage for instances:

+1. local storage, in which an instance's data, including its rootfs, is stored on the disk of the node upon which the instance is hosted
+2. ceph based storage, in which an instance's data is stored in the ceph cluster.

+{% include important.html content="Local storage is only available for
+containers." %} Both the rootfs and any disk based data written or read by a VM instance must be stored in a ceph volume.
+This is in contrast to containers, whose root file systems are always stored on the node on which the container is hosted.
+Processes running within these containers can write to the containers' root file systems.
+Although, disk based IO will be very fast in containers that read and write to their rootfs, there is a downside.
+Any data written to a local volume does not survive migration.
+The rootfs of a container is reset to its default state when it is migrated from one node to another.
+It is however possible to create a data volume inside the ceph cluster and attach this volume to a container.
+Any data written to this volume by the container will survive migration.

+### Images

+The controller implements an image service.
+This service manages a set of RBD (Rados Block Device) volumes that serve as backing images for the root file systems of newly created VM instances.
+The image service allows users to create, delete, inspect and enumerate images.
+Normal users can create tenant private images, i.e., images that are associated with a given tenant and can only be used to create root file systems for instances belonging to the same tenant.
+Administrators can create public images, that that can be used by all users to create VM instances in any tenants they like.

+When a new image is uploaded to the image service it is converted into a raw format and stored in a new RBD volume in the ceph cluster.
+An RBD snapshot is then taken of this new volume and the snapshot is protected.
+It is this protected RBD snapshot that is used as the backing image for VM instances.
+Users must specify a name when they create an image.
+The controller will also assign the newly created image an UUID.
+The image can be referred to by either its name or UUID.

+In order to create an instance that uses an image in the image service as the backing image for its rootfs, the backing image can be referenced in the workload definition used to create the instance.
+When the controller creates the new VM, it first creates its rootfs, by making a copy-on-write clone of the protected snapshot that represents the backing image.
+This results in a new CIAO volume.
+Volumes are discussed further in the following section.

+### Volumes

+The controller implements a volume service that manages a set of volumes.
+Volumes are used for two purposes:

+1. They serve as the root file systems of VM instances.
+2. They can be used by both VM and container instances to store data.

+The volume service allows volumes to be created, enumerated, inspected, attached and detached from existing instances.
+A volume can only be attached to one instance at any one time.

+Volumes can be attached to both container and VM instances at creation time, via a workload definition.
+Typically, only newly created volumes, i.e., volumes created by controller when creating the instance, are attached to instances in this way.
+It is possible to attach existing volumes to a new instance via its workload definition, but doing so will essentially place a restriction of one on the number of instances that can be created from that workload definition, as a volume can only be attached to one instance at any one time.

+Volumes created by a workload definition can be marked as ephemeral.
+Ephemeral volumes are automatically deleted when the instance to which they are attached is itself deleted.
+Volumes automatically created to serve as the root file systems for instances are marked as ephemeral by default.
+Non-ephemeral volumes, on the other hand, are not deleted along with the instances they were original created with.
+They allow data to survive the deletion of the instances that created it and must be manually deleted when no longer required.

+Volumes can also be attached to existing instances, albeit with some restrictions.
+Volumes can only be attached to exited containers.
+They cannot be attached to running containers.
+Volumes can be attached to running VM instances.
+However, they can only be detached from exited instances, irrespective of whether the instances are VMs or containers.
+A volume that is attached to an instance, either as a data volume or because it serves as the instance's rootfs, is said to be in use.
+In use volumes cannot be deleted.